Baltimore’s Historic Waterfront Neighborhood

 The Fells Point neighborhood (or Fell’s Point) of Baltimore is a vibrant waterfront community with a large collection of shops, restaurants, and pubs.
-The neighborhood is very attractive with its cobblestone street, historic architecture, eclectic collection of shops, pubs, and restaurants, and waterfront location.
+The neighborhood is very attractive, with its cobblestone streets, historic architecture, eclectic collection of shops, pubs, and restaurants, and waterfront location.
 You can find live music at many of the local pubs.

 Getting To Fells Point by Water Taxi

 Fells Point is located east of the Inner Harbor and is a stop on the water taxi route.
 The main Fells Point water taxi stop is landing 11, which is located at Broadway Pier, at the heart of Fells Point.
 Landing 8, is at the Frederick Douglass Isaac Myers Maritime Park, which is at the west end of Thames Street.
 The water taxi only stops at Maritime Park during museum hours.

 The Fell’s Point Visitor Center, located at 1732 Thames Street, is open daily for information about the Fells Point neighborhood and the greater Baltimore area.

 Things to See and Do in Fells Point

 The Fells Point neighborhood will look familiar to fans of the television show Homicide: Life in the Streets.
 The show was filmed in this neighborhood.

 The Preservation Society offers a variety of Fells Point Walking tours.
 All tours begins at the Fells Point Visitor Center, 1732 Thames Street.
 Visit their website for details.